 I have to admit, this was my favorite thing we did at the International Pinot Noir Celebration.
 A winemakers lunch in Oregon Wine Country at Erath Winery.

 After breakfast, we loaded up on a bus and left McMinnville for a “mystery” trip to a winery.
 Destination top secret – no one knew where we were headed.
 Folks that had gone on winery tours the day before came back with fun stories of guessing games on the bus with clever clues, suspense and anticipation building with the winery finally revealed somewhere in route.

 We arrived at the bus early and promptly sat in the front.
 Cleverly crafted questions to our bus driver yielded no clues for our trip, even he claimed ignorance to our destination.

-With our bus finally fully loaded, our tour guide climbed on board picked up the microphone and before she even said “hello” or “welcome”, blurted out ”We’re going to Erath”.
+With our bus finally fully loaded, our tour guide climbed on board picked up the microphone and before she even said “hello” or “welcome”, blurted out “We’re going to Erath”.
 Well, there ya have it, there it was.
 Just like that.
+No games, no guessing.
 I kinda felt like the day in 1st grade when my best friend told me “there is no Santa”.

 We arrived at the winery about 10:00am with the bus pulling up alongside the Prince Hill Vineyard.
 As you can see we were welcomed by winemaker Gary Horner and his wife and a table full of glasses with barrel samples of the 2008 Prince Hill Pinot.